top of page

 The Classes

-I teach weekly drama classes after school on Fridays.
-I also teach a small exam class on Tuesdays after school, especially designed for preparing students to take graded London Academy of Music and Dramatic Art (LAMDA) acting and speech exams (see below for details).
-Children can take either classes or both.
+I teach weekly drama classes after school on Wednesdays in Westcliff-on-Sea and on Fridays in Wanstead.
+I also teach a small exam class in Westcliff on Wednesdays especially designed for preparing students to take graded London Academy of Music and Dramatic Art (LAMDA) acting and speech exams (see below for details).

-These are weekly drama classes for primary school aged children at Wanstead Quaker Meeting House, E11.
+These are weekly drama classes for children on Wednesdays at Kings Road United Reformed Church, Westcliff-on-Sea and on Fridays at Wanstead Quaker Meeting House, E11.

 These are fun and varied classes where the children work individually and in groups with poems, prose and plays, with improvisation, mime and devising to learn and practice: